leesangsuklss/bypass_flow_optimization/README.md

 # Multi-Objective Optimization for novel RO vessel design

 This repository contains a Python implementation for analyzing and optimizing **Seawater Reverse Osmosis (SWRO)** processes.
-The framework focuses on the introduction of new bypass flow feature and performs multi-objective optimization to find optimal bypass flow rates and locations to balance system performance metrics.
+The framework focuses on the introduction of new bypass flow feature and performs multi-objective optimization to find optimal bypass flow rates and locations to balance system performance metrics under different feed salinities.

 ---